wintercms/docs/services-behaviors.md

     class User extends \Winter\Storm\Extension\Extendable
     {
-        public $implement = ['@RainLab.Translate.Behaviors.TranslatableModel'];
+        public $implement = ['@Winter.Translate.Behaviors.TranslatableModel'];
     }

-If the class name `RainLab\Translate\Behaviors\TranslatableModel` does not exist, no error will be thrown.
+If the class name `Winter\Translate\Behaviors\TranslatableModel` does not exist, no error will be thrown.
 This is the equivalent of the following code:

     class User extends \Winter\Storm\Extension\Extendable
     {